About Our Instrument Rating Course – Airplane

 Time and Hours

 The Federal Aviation Administration, under part 141 of the Federal Aviation Regulations has set a minimum time for an applicant to obtain an instrument rating at 35 hours.
 Students will also receive ground training via the on-line Cessna Pilot Center Instrument Course as well as classroom time and pre and post flight briefings.
-Most students complete the course within 35 to 40 hours of flight training.
 With each of our students, our goal is to provide the most professional training available.

-Any additional training required is also not included and will be invoiced at our hourly rate.
+Any additional training required is not included and will be invoiced at our hourly rate.

 As an eventual career path or simply a way of life, there is nothing quite like the thrill of flying!